Impact Investing Overview:

 How Do Funds Screen for Impact Investing?

 There are a number of methods an investment advisor will screen for investments.
 The first and very common way is through a negative screen.
 Not investing in Tobacco stocks is an example of a negative screen.
 Similar to the negative screen is divestment or removal of an individual stock or group of stocks for non-financial reasons.

-The opposite of this would be the positive screen, where a fund manager invests in individual companies or sectors that promote something.
+The opposite of this would be the positive screen, where a fund manager invests in individual companies or sectors that generate social returns.
 The purchase of solar stocks or wind stocks would be an example of a positive sector screen.
 The purchase of a trucking company that is actively looking to reduce its carbon footprint would be an example of a positive screen purchase of an individual equity.

 How Can the Average Investor Socially Invest?

 The first step in Impact investing is deciding on your motivation.
 Do you care about generally better environmental policies or are you more interested in specific areas of the market like solar power?
 Are there specific investments you would like to avoid based on environmental or social criteria?
 Or would you prefer to invest with a religious belief system?

 The next step is deciding on how to invest.
 Trying to piece together a socially conscious portfolio is a time-consuming affair.
 An individual investor would need to have the time, knowledge and resources to develop their own research and screening process to develop their own stock portfolio.
 Very few people have the ability or desire to do this on their own, so that’s why here at Magellan Financial, we take the time to both help and educate you, the client, on Impact Investing.

 Fortunately, with the increased interest in Impact Investing, this is not necessary as there are many great investment options available today.
 Specific investment vehicles available include:

 - Separately Managed Accounts

 With the knowledge and research from your financial advisors, you can find the investment(s) that best meets your criteria.